 You searched for Western Australia projects.
 Change your search

-Showing project results 1 to 8 of 8
+Showing project results 1 to 16 of 16

-Gidgegannup, Apr 26th and 2 other dates
+Melville, Jun 26th and 6 other dates

 Forrestdale Lake Nature Reserve is a seasonal lake of approximately 220 hectares.
 This A-Class reserve is a still largely natural wetland, with some adjoining native vegetation.
 The lake is a major breeding, migration stop-over and semi-permanent drought refuge area for waterbirds including black swans, many species of ducks and other waterfowl and migratory and non-migratory wading birds.

 Join us to assist the Friends of Forrestdale Lake and the Department of Biodiversity, Conservation and Attractions to control large woody weeds within the reserve.
 These invasive weeds outcompete native vegetation and clog the water system, destroying natural habitat for the native wildlife.
 Some track maintenance activities will also be undertaken on some projects.